Table of Contents

 Nowadays smelling salts are no longer used as a medicine but their popularity has grown in certain sports, where an athlete would use them as a stimulant to create a short term boost to mental alertness.

-Smelling salts contain a primary ingredient in smelling salts is ammonium carbonate, a concentrated ammonia in a salt form.
+Smelling salts contain a primary ingredient called ammonium carbonate, a concentrated ammonia in a salt form.
 Most smelling salts sold today are diluted with water and sometimes a perfume is added, such as eucalyptus, to make the scent slightly more pleasant when used.

 When used as a medicinal product back in the Victorian era, it was typical for the smelling salts to be made out of pure ammonium carbonate.

 We always recommend that you check the full chemical mixture of your smelling salts before you start using them.